More businesses need to report their climate impact, here’s why

 Reporting for small and medium-sized enterprises

 It’s not just publicly traded companies that can contribute to more sustainably friendly business operations.
-SMEs can follow suit and report sustainability and compliance information using online tools.
-By proactively making information available using the Global Reporting Initiative (GRI) sustainability reporting framework and other international frameworks, SMEs can not only share their data but also use it compare and contrast it with regulations set out by national and regional authorities.
+SMEs can follow suit and report sustainability and complianceinformation using online tools.
+By proactively making information available using the Global Reporting Initiative (GRI) sustainability reporting framework and other international frameworks, SMEs can not only share their data but also use it to compare and contrast it with regulations set out by national and regional authorities.

 A comprehensive free-to-download guide is available from the GRI that aims to boost and improve businesses’ reporting on the Global Goals and their efforts to achieve the 2030 Agenda.
 Business Reporting on SDGs: Analysis of Goals and Targets (pdf) does not create a new reporting framework, but rather builds upon the Ten Principles of the UN Global Compact, the UN Guiding Principles on Business and Human Rights, and the GRI Sustainability Reporting Standards.
 “Effective corporate reporting is key to building trust and aligning investment through transparency and accountability,” says Tim Mohin, Chief Executive at GRI.
 “This guide helps businesses move beyond the current trend of simply mapping activities and programs against the SDGs to driving change.”